 Mitigate financial and reputational risk

 Penalties for corporate non-compliance come in a variety of forms in Latin America, including warnings and fines (and, for more severe cases involving greater criminal intent, imprisonment).
 Indirectly, failure to comply with local law can have an effect on reputation, one of the greatest enticers for prospective clients and partners.
-By regularly checking for compliance faults, companies can avoid one of the greatest risk to their company – a bad reputation.
+By regularly checking for compliance faults, companies can avoid one of the greatest risks to their company – a bad reputation.

 Many of the largest multinational companies in the world have entire teams dedicated to checking compliance every quarter as a dent to a large reputation could spell millions in losses.
-However, for small-medium sized companies, compliance branches are simply not viable but by simply getting an entity health check once a year, they can avoid not necessarily millions, but substantial losses nonetheless.
+However, for small-medium-sized companies, compliance branches are simply not viable but by simply getting an entity health check once a year, they can avoid not necessarily millions, but substantial losses nonetheless.

 Seek local guidance for your entity health check

-Consensus from established foreign investors in Latin America is that corporate compliance is one of the biggest headaches to deal with, especially for newcomers starting out.
+The consensus from established foreign investors in Latin America is that corporate compliance is one of the biggest headaches to deal with, especially for newcomers starting out.
 The hours of paperwork and frequent misunderstanding have the capability to strangle a young company before its had time to thrive.
 However, with the help of entity health checks, take advantage of the numerous benefits the Latin American economy has to offer.

 With offices all over Latin America, Biz Latin Hub, provide a range of business services, from professional employment to company formation.
-Trained in entity health checks, our teams of lawyers and accountants specialize in providing due diligence services to foreign business coming into Latin America.
+Trained in entity health checks, our teams of lawyers and accountants specialize in providing due diligence services to foreign businesses coming into Latin America.